Last Update: November 20, 2023

 Life is busy, and cocktail hour is a welcome reprieve.
 A glass of wine or two, a beer—they may seem like just what the doctored ordered.
 Uh, not this doctor.
 The very thing you’re seeking from alcohol—solace—may be the opposite of what you’re getting.
 Alcohol raises cortisol and temporarily slows metabolism by more than 70 percent.
 If you’re drinking daily, that’s a serious decrement in your rate of burning calories, and it may be tying up your liver so that it can’t keep your other hormones in balance.
 I’m not saying you need to become abstinent, but if you struggle with weight or fatigue, or sleep is not what it used to be, drink less but better quality.
 Once every six months, I recommend getting off alcohol for 21 days.
 You’ll sleep better and decongest your liver.
 If you can’t do it, you may have a sticky relationship with alcohol and need additional help to moderate.

 Hormones aren’t inherently evil, but as these facts demonstrate, your hormones may be working against you.
 One of the best ways to get them back on track is to try my 21-day hormone reset, described in my new book, The Hormone Reset Diet.
-Click here to learn more about how to reset your hormones with your fork.

 Download the app for easy shopping on the go